 What is an earnout in a Minnesota business sale?

 An earnout is a contract term that splits the purchase price into a portion paid at closing and a portion paid later if the business meets agreed performance targets.
 Minnesota has no earnout statute.
-Courts treat the earnout the way they treat any negotiated commercial term: they read the contract, apply ordinary rules of contract construction, and enforce what the parties actually wrote.
+Because an earnout is purely a creature of contract, Minnesota courts read the parties’ agreement, apply ordinary rules of contract construction, and enforce clear and unambiguous terms as the parties wrote them.
+When the language is clear and unambiguous, the court enforces the agreement as written; if the language is ambiguous, the court may consider parol (outside) evidence to determine intent, and whether the contract is ambiguous is itself a question of law the court decides.
+Dykes v.
+Sukup Mfg.
+Co., 781 N.W.2d 578, 582 (Minn.
+2010).
 There is no statutory default that fills gaps in your favor.

 That makes the drafting load heavier than most sellers expect.
 The earnout has to define the performance metric, the measurement period, the calculation method, the payment schedule, any cap or floor, and what happens if the business changes hands or changes direction during the earnout window.
 An earnout is not the same as a purchase price true-up clause, which corrects the closing balance sheet for working capital and similar items.
 The true-up looks backward at closing-date facts; the earnout looks forward at performance you no longer control.